How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Discussion and outlook

 \subsection{Comparing the models}

-For the natural parameter choices $c=c'=s=1$, Proposition \ref{prop:relation} shows that the critical wave-speed of the classical F-KPP model dominates the one of model variant I (``seed bank model''), which in turns dominates the critical wave-speed of model variant II (``spore model'').
-Interestingly, this monotonicity seems to hold also with regard to the entire graphs of the respective speed functions.
+For the natural parameter choices $c=c'={\tt s}=1$, Proposition \ref{prop:relation} shows that the critical wave speed of the classical F-KPP model dominates the one of model variant I (``seed bank model''), which in turns dominates the critical wave speed of model variant II (``spore model'').
+Interestingly, this monotonicity holds also with regard to the entire graphs of the respective speed functions.
 However, Figure \ref{fig:speed_functions_zoomed} shows that a similar monotonicity does not hold for the {\em position} of the minima.
 Indeed, while the position of the minimum of the speed function for the classical F-KPP equation (remarkably) coincides with the position of the minimum for variant II, this is not the case for variant I.

 For the above unit parameters, the reduction of the speed of advance of an advantageous gene due to dormancy is more severe in the spore model than in the seed bank model.
 On an intuitive level, this can be understood from their corresponding dual processes through Theorem \ref{thm:rightmost}.
-In o/oBBM of model variant I, individuals can both move and reproduce while being active.
+In on/off BBM of model variant I, individuals can both move and reproduce while being active.
 In particular, newborn particles can contribute to the spread of the population immediately after birth and are only slowed down due to switches into dormancy later on.
-In contrast, in the o/oBBM of model variant II, newly created actively reproducing individuals are initially non-moving and need to switch their type from $a$ to $d$ before they can be subject to dispersal, in turn preventing them from branching.
+In contrast, in the on/off BBM of model variant II, newly created actively reproducing individuals are initially non-moving and need to switch their type from $ \boldsymbol{a}$ to $ \boldsymbol{d}$ before they can be subject to dispersal, in turn preventing them from branching.

 However, the picture of the impact of dormancy over the whole parameter space is relatively complex, as we will see below.
-Indeed, although the values of the critical wave-speeds $\lambda^*$ and $\tilde{\lambda}^*$ of model variants I and II can be explicitly characterized, they are not just simple functions of the parameters $c, c'$ and $s$, and in practice will often have to be computed numerically.
-To get a feeling for the effects of the different parameters on the critical wave-speed in the various models, we highlight the following concrete scenarios.
+Indeed, although the values of the critical wave speeds $\lambda^*$ and $\tilde{\lambda}^*$ of model variants I and II can be explicitly characterized, they are not just simple functions of the parameters $c, c'$ and ${\tt s}$, and in practice will often have to be computed numerically.
+To get a feeling for the effects of the different parameters on the critical wave speed in the various models, we highlight the following concrete scenarios.